Selected case law

 This fact sheet provides a clear outline of the steps involved in a foreclosure

 Covers workouts, foreclosure, and walking away.
-Requires library card for access
+Requires free library card for access

 Avoiding Foreclosure, US Dept. of Housing and Urban Development